My Recommended Public Park Campgrounds

 Another great hike amongst the trees near our camp site

-Grand Teton – Wyoming
+Grand Teton – Colter Bay Campground – Wyoming

-When I visited Grand Teton National Park, I stayed at site 328, Loop O, in Colton Bay Campground.
+When I visited Grand Teton National Park, I stayed at site 328, Loop O, in Colter Bay Campground.
 I chose this Campground because it is central to Grand Teton and site 328 is on the outside loop.
 So, even though this Campground has A LOT of sites, I had no one camping behind me.

 I situated the RTT to block the view of my neighbors across the way.